microchip-pic-avr-examples/pic18f47q10-hlvd-monitoring-voltage/README.md

 * PIC18F47Q10 Curiosity Nano board and external power supply are used to demonstrate the configuration and usage of the HLVD module.
 HLVD is used to monitor the microcontroller supply voltage for low and high voltage detect.
 * After power up the trip-point voltage of HLVD is configures to 3.15V to detect low supply voltage.
-* If the supply voltage is decreased below the setpoint the HLVD module generates interrupt.
+* If the supply voltage is decreased below the set-point the HLVD module generates interrupt.
 EUSART is used to send messages   to the terminal window that low voltage is detected.
 * Once the low voltage is detected the trip point is changed to 4.35V to detect high supply voltage using HLVD.
-* If the supply voltage is increased, above the setpoint the HLVD module generates interrupt.
+* If the supply voltage is increased, above the set-point the HLVD module generates interrupt.
 EUSART is used to send a message to the terminal that high voltage is detected.
 * After detection of the high supply voltage, the set point is changed back to 3.15V to detect low supply voltage.
 The process is repeated.

 # Hardware used